-Units for their public improvements and other municipal purposes through the direct purchase by the Bank of the Governmental Units' Municipal Bonds with the proceeds of the including refunding bonds, of \$2,451,930,000 of which \$672,955,000 are currently outstanding as of the date hereof.
-The balance in the Bank's Reserve Fund established pursuant to the 1978 Resolution has at all times been equal to or greater than the Reserve
+The Bank has previously issued bonds on a parity with the Bonds in an aggregate amount, including refunding bonds, of \$2,628,730,000, of which \$659,915,000 is currently outstanding as of the date hereof.
+The balance in the Bank's Reserve Fund established pursuant to the 1978 Resolution has at all times been equal to or greater than the Reserve Fund requirement.